**Please note: The 2023 deadline for this fund has now closed

-The Missional Property Fund has been established with a primary aim to support projects which allow parishes to open up church buildings for mission.
-The Fund has been made possible by generous support from Marshalls Charity, match funded by the Diocese of Rochester by funds from restricted funds.
+The Missional Property Fund was established with a primary aim to support projects which allow parishes to open up church buildings for mission.
+The Fund has been made possible by generous support from Marshalls Charity.

 Please see examples of reordering case studies from Rochester and Canterbury dioceses here